bmcmahen/image-zoom/Readme.md

 # image-zoom

 Zoom an image to full-screen, as seen on Medium.com.
 It uses transforms for buttery smoothness, but should still work on older browsers given polyfills for classList & bind.
-[Demo here](http://bmcmahen.github.io/image-zoom)
+[Demo here](http://bmcmahen.github.io/image-zoom).

+Using React?
+Try [react-thumbnail-zoom](https://github.com/bmcmahen/react-thumbnail-zoom) instead.

 ## Installation